Skip to main content

 If a member disconnects service within the 12 month period, the deposit is credited toward the final bill.

-When you apply and accept service you become a member-owner of Tri-County Electric Cooperative.
-Each member contributes a $25.00 membership fee, which is fully-refundable when a member leaves the system.
-As a member-owner, you have the right to vote and Annual Meeting and District Meeting, as well as elect members to the Board of Directors.
-Tri-County Electric Cooperative's bylaws fully explain your rights and responsibilities as a member-owner.
+When you apply for and accept service, you become a member of Tri-County Electric Cooperative.
+Each member contributes a $25 membership fee, which is fully refundable when you leave the system.
+As a member, you have the right to attend the co-op’s annual meetings and to vote in the election of directors.
+Tri-County Electric Cooperative's bylaws fully explain your rights and responsibilities as a member.

-For members wanting the convenience of consistent monthly budgeting, the average payment plan may be for you.
-This payment plan is designed to help smooth the seasonal swings in your electric bill.
+If you prefer the convenience of consistent monthly budgeting, the average payment plan may be for you.
+This plan is designed to help smooth out the seasonal swings in your electric bill.

-To qualify for the average payment, a member needs 12 months of kWh usage and no more than two late payments.
-To sign up or for more information, please call 817.444.3201.
+To qualify for the average payment plan, you need 12 months of electric use with no more than two late payments.
+To sign up, or for more information, please contact the member service team.

-Electric cooperatives and investor-owned utilities distribute electricity to end-users.
-The main difference between the two entities is in the business model.
-Electric cooperatives are not-for-profit organizations while investor-owned utilities are owned by stockholders who may not be consumers of the provider.
+Both electric cooperatives and investor-owned utilities distribute electricity to end-users.
+The main difference is the business model.
+Electric co-ops are not-for-profit organizations, owned by their consumers, who are “members.”
+Investor-owned utilities are owned by stockholders, who may not be consumers of the electric provider.

-Cooperatives are set up to provide services at cost to member-owners.
+Cooperatives are set up to provide services at cost to their members.
 Money made in excess of expenses is returned to the members in the form of patronage capital, or capital credits.

-The Public Utility Commission of Texas sets certification boundaries for all electric providers in Texas.
-Certifications are either single-certified to a single utility provider or dual-certified/triple-certified to multiple providers.
-If you live in area that is dual-certified or triple-certified, your developer chose to work with Tri-County Electric Cooperative.
+The Public Utility Commission of Texas sets certification boundaries for all of the state’s electric providers.
+Areas are either single-certified – giving a single utility the right to serve it – or dual- or triple-certified to allow for multiple providers.
+If you live in an area that is dual- or triple-certified and you’re a Tri-County Co-op member, it’s because your developer, given a choice, opted to work with Tri-County Electric Co-op.

 For existing service, Tri-County Electric Cooperative can connect service during the next business day after all account initiation requirements are met.
 For same-day connection, an additional $50.00 fee will apply.